pxdeoleo/ObsidianVaultStudy/Dynamics365/Finance and Operations Apps Developer/1. Introduction to developing with finance and operations apps/Manage F&O apps implementations using Lifecycle Services/Asset Library.md

 ### Definition
-- Storage location for the various assets associated with a tenant in Lifecycle Services.
+- Storage location for the various assets associated with a tenant in [[Lifecycle Services]].
 - Types:
 	- Shared asset library
 	- Project-level asset library